 “What happened three months ago?”

 “I’m getting to that.
-Do you know how many Edochian Consortiums there are?”
+Do you know how many Edochian consortiums there are?”

 “Yep, three.
 They’re like castes.
-The First is the warrior caste, the Second is their worker caste, and the Third is their science and engineering caste.”
+The first is the warrior caste, the second is their worker caste, and the third is their science and engineering caste.”

 “Right.
 There used to be fourth, though.”

 “Four?
-What did the Fourth do?”
+What did the fourth do?”

 “The thinking caste.
 Sort of like their philosophy and religion.
 They were all telepaths, and the only ones capable of FTL travel.
 They mentally folded space, allowing an entire ship to instantly travel from one end of the universe to the other.”